Offline Deployment

 2.6.1 Install Ingress

-Note: If the domain directly resolves to the server, add the
+Note: If the domain name is directly resolved to the server, you can add the hostNetwork: true configuration to the ingress deployment

 2.7 Install OpenEBS¶